Sunday, September 23, 2012

 It seems that higher purchase totals will come at your store from people who aren’t exercising high self-control, such as being on a diet.

-However, what if your retailing consists of asking people to be on diet or otherwise exert self-control?
+However, what if your retailing consists of asking people to be on a diet or otherwise exert self-control?

 • Weight-loss programs keep their customers by convincing the customers they can make sacrifices and then seeing to it that they do.